wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 With current trends, very soon the majority of Internet users will be browsing the web on a mobile connection.
 The lucky ones will have 3G-like speeds, and the others will be lucky to even get 2G-like speeds.
 As website producers, we need to make it easier for these people to get to the content that they want.
 By far, the easiest way for us to do that is to give them _just the content_.
 Nothing else.

 BBC World Service is expanding to reach a wider audience by 2020, and most of the users in that audience will come from developing countries.
-This is a fantastic opportunity to reinvent the BBC's web experience and tailor it for the users we _have_ (people using underpowered phones on mobile connections), rather than the users we _want_ (people using Macbooks on cable connections).
+This is a fantastic opportunity to reinvent the BBC's web experience and tailor it for the users we _have_ (people using underpowered phones on mobile connections), rather than the users we _want_ (people using MacBooks on cable connections).

 At BBC News we understand this, and we're in the middle of building our front page from the ground up with performance at the front of our minds.
 We're using the small & efficient [Grandstand](https://medium.com/@shaunbent/css-at-bbc-sport-part-1-bab546184e66) CSS framework developed by our colleagues in BBC Sport.
 We're also investing in performance monitoring up-front, and trying to drive performance as a key feature rather then an afterthought.